chriskuchar/RFX/README.md

 ![RFviz Interactive Visualization](examples/rfviz_example.png)

-*RFviz 2×2 grid showing synchronized views of the wine dataset.*
+*RFviz 2×2 grid showing coordinated views of the wine dataset.*

-**Four synchronized plots:**
+**Four coordinated views:**
 1. **Top-left**: Input features (parallel coordinates) - see actual feature values for each sample
 2. **Top-right**: Local importance (parallel coordinates) - compare feature contributions across samples
 3. **Bottom-left**: 3D MDS proximity plot (rotatable/zoomable) - samples close in 3D have similar Random Forest predictions
 4. **Bottom-right**: Class votes heatmap - see per-tree vote distributions (RAFT-style visualization)

-**Linked brushing**: Select samples in one plot (click-drag) to highlight them in all four plots simultaneously.
+**Linked brushing**: Select samples in parallel coordinate plots (click-drag) to highlight them across the feature and importance views.
 Press **R** or **Escape** to clear selections.
-This enables powerful exploratory analysis - for example, select misclassified samples in one view to see what features or proximity patterns distinguish them.
+This enables powerful exploratory analysis - for example, select samples in one view to see what features or importance patterns distinguish them.

 **Jupyter notebook integration**: RFviz works seamlessly inline in `.ipynb` notebooks.
 Selected samples can be saved as JSON directly from the visualization, then imported back into Python for real-time analysis: